 Where Does The Watermelon Peperomia Come From?

 The Watermelon Peperomia is native to South America but can now be found all over the world thanks to plant nurseries and international shipping.
+However, it’s important to remember the plants origins when you are thinking about its care as you will need to try and recreate its natural environment in your home setting in order to help it thrive.

 How Big Will My Watermelon Peperomia Grow?